Skip to content

 What To Know About The Oldest Dog Breed

-Most of these oldest dog breeds originated in Asia.
+Most of these ancient dogs originated in Asia.
 Scientists think that the oldest Asian breeds arrived in Africa and the Arctic via human migration, noting that both canine and human DNA provide clues to human migration patterns.

 While a few of the breeds on the list were bred as companion dogs, most were working dogs, performing tasks like guarding, hunting, and pulling sleds.